 For the cream:

-- 200 gr Greek yogurt well drained (or dairy-free alternative)
+- 200 g Greek yogurt, well drained (or dairy-free alternative)

-- 3 tbsp honey + extra to decorate
+- 3 tablespoon honey + extra to decorate

 - zest of one organic orange +extra to decorate